-NUR 302 - Foundations of Professional Nursing Practice
+NUR 302 - Foundations of Professional Nursing Practice 3 semester credit hours

 This three credit course will provide information on a variety of concepts related to professional development.
 Upon successful completion of this course, the RN-BSN student will be prepared to apply knowledge related to the following topics: policy and politics, transcultural nursing, legal and ethical concepts and the value of life-long learning.
+Prerequisite: NUR300

-NUR 320 - Nursing Research & Evidence-Based Practice
+NUR 320 - Nursing Research & Evidence-Based Practice 3 semester credit hours

 The focus of this course is for the BSN student to obtain, read, and critique research reports, and make evidence-based decisions for incorporating findings into practice.
 Prerequisite: RN License, Acceptance into BSN Program, NUR301, NUR330 and NUR331